mgd888/AgapeApp/README.md

 ## _Cards that give recognition of the fact that all life is interrelated_

 Agape is a cross-platform icebreaker mobile application.
-It has the ability to view unique decks of endless questions which is the perfect app to pull out during icebreaker sessions, after-dinner games or any instances where you want to have a deeper or more intensified conversation with family, friends, or with a significant other near or far.
+It has the ability to view unique decks of endless questions.
+Agape is the perfect app to pull out during icebreaker sessions, after-dinner games or any instances where you want to have a deeper or more intensified conversation with family, friends, or with a significant other near or far.

 ## Overview